vaaleyard/tmux-dotbar/README.md

 ## Configuration
 ### Colorscheme
 This theme works best depending on the colorscheme you use, because the status-bar background is supposed to mix with the terminal background.
-The default colorscheme used for this theme (as in the preview images) is [neovim-ayu](https://github.com/Shatur/neovim-ayu), so it matches the background for my tmux, terminal and vim colors.
+The default colorscheme used for this theme (as in the preview images) is [neovim-ayu](https://github.com/Shatur/neovim-ayu) in [Ghostty](https://ghostty.org/), so it matches the background for my tmux, terminal and vim colorscheme.
 It's **strongely recommended** to change the colors so it matches your colorscheme.
-You can get the colors from the theme palette and change/set these options:
+You can get the colors from your preferred theme palette and change/set these options:
 ```
 # supposing you use catppuccin moccha
 set -g @tmux-dotbar-bg "#1e1e2e"